TWO Duties to Disclose: Owner’s . . . and the Agent’s

 At least in Minnesota, it’s permissible for Sellers to tell Buyers nothing at all about the home they’re selling.

-Called a “waiver,” that’s an alternative to: a) completing the standard Minnesota Seller Disclosure; or b) hiring a third-party to do a home inspection (and yes, Sellers should expect Buyers to discount for buying “as is”).
+Called a “waiver,” that’s an alternative to: a) completing the standard Minnesota Seller Disclosure; or b) hiring a qualified third-party** to do a home inspection (and yes, Sellers should expect Buyers to discount for buying “as is”).

 But, Sellers opting to waive their disclosure need to be consistent.